sara-nl/clouddocs/general-start.markdown

 1. Click on the green plus sign, as shown in the screenshot.
 This opens a dialogue with options for your virtual machine.
 ![startVM](images/startVM.png)

 2. The first box in the dialogue is to give your virtual machine a name.
-This name is also used as the host name of your machine.
 Ideally, give your VM a name consisting *only* of lowercase letters, hyphens ('-') and digits, but *no other characters or spaces*.

->**Note:**
->
->The name for the VM can be the same as that of the `template`.

 3. The number of instances is 1, which is fine for now.